anlsys/XKBlas.jl/deps/README.md

 # Building XKBlas Locally

-This directory contains scripts to build XKBlas and its dependency XKAAPI (xkrt) from source.
+This directory contains scripts to build XKBlas and its dependency XKRT (xkrt) from source.

 ## TLDR;
 - Run `julia --project=. -e 'using Pkg; Pkg.instantiate(); include("build_local.jl")'`